aws/aws-eks-best-practices/content/networking/ipv6/index.md

 EKS in IPv6 mode solves the IPv4 exhaustion challenge often manifested in large scale EKS clusters.
 EKS’s support for IPv6 is focused on resolving the IPv4 exhaustion problem, which stems from the limited size of the IPv4 address space.
 This is a significant concern raised by a number of our customers and is distinct from Kubernetes’ “[IPv4/IPv6 dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/)” feature.
 EKS/IPv6 will also provide the flexability to inter-connect network boundaries using IPv6 CIDRs hence minimizing the chances to suffer from CIDR overlap, therefor solving a 2-Fold problem (In-Cluster, Cross-Cluster).
-When deploying EKS clusters in IPv6 mode (--ip-family ipv6), the action is not a reversible. in simple words EKS IPv6 support is enabled for the entire lifetime of your cluster.
+When deploying EKS clusters in IPv6 mode (--ip-family ipv6), the action is not a reversible.
+In simple words EKS IPv6 support is enabled for the entire lifetime of your cluster.

 In an IPv6 EKS cluster, Pods and Services will receive IPv6 addresses while maintaining compatibility with legacy IPv4 Endpoints.
 This includes the ability for external IPv4 endpoints to access in-cluster services, and Pods to access external IPv4 endpoints.